SolutionGuidance/psm/README.md

 * View agreements & addendums
 * Create agreements and addendums
 * View, create, edit, and delete service agents

+4. User at "provider" privilege level
+* Make a new enrollment
+* View existing enrollments, export as PDF

+5. User at "service agent" privilege level
+* View existing (pending) enrollments
+* Create a new provider enrollment
+* While creating an enrollment, save an enrollment as a draft and then come back to it later

 _[Note: As the developer team conducts initial improvement work on the PSM in June 2017, we anticipate recovering many of the features listed in the [original repository](https://github.com/NASA-Tournament-Lab/coeci-cms-mpsp/blob/master/README.md), such as identity verification, building provider profiles, and MITA integration.]_